kiali/kiali/tests/integration/README.md

         * Run `make -e CLUSTER_TYPE=minikube build build-ui cluster-push operator-create kiali-create`
         * If your Minikube profile name is not the default `minikube`, you must also pass in the env var `-e MINIKUBE_PROFILE="<your profile name>"`

+* `hack/run-integration-tests.sh`
+    * Does all the work for you by setting up a local kind cluster and running the test suite against that enviornment.

 ## Run the integration tests

 ### OpenShift